XiaoMi/mace/docs/introduction.rst

 Mobile AI Compute Engine (MACE) is a deep learning inference framework optimized for mobile heterogeneous computing platforms.
-MACE cover common mobile computing devices(CPU, GPU and DSP), and supplies tools and document to help users to deploy NN model to mobile devices.
-MACE has been MACE has been widely used in Xiaomi and proved with industry leading performance and stability.
+MACE cover common mobile computing devices(CPU, GPU and DSP), and supplies tools and document to help users to deploy neural network model to mobile devices.
+MACE has been widely used in Xiaomi and proved with industry leading performance and stability.

 Framework